GenericMappingTools/gmt/INSTALL.md

     port install gdal ghostscript graphicsmagick ffmpeg
     brew install gdal ghostscript graphicsmagick ffmpeg

+### Install via Homebrew

+Installation of GMT through [Homebrew](https://brew.sh/) is extremely simple.
+Installing Homebrew itself is a one line command only (see [the Homebrew page](https://brew.sh/)).
+You may need to update the formulas so for that you will do:

+    brew update && brew upgrade

+For the latest GMT 5 version use:

+    brew install gmt

+If you want to install GMT 4 and GMT 5 alongside, do:

+    brew unlink gmt && brew install gmt4

+and to go from GMT 5 to GMT 4 (and vice-versa for 4 to 5, but see also the doc about gmtswitch):

+    brew unlink gmt && brew link gmt4

 ### Install via macports

 Install [macports](https://www.macports.org/) and then the required ports in this order: